Miley Cyrus Trashed Online After Footage Of Her Last Public Outing With Liam Hemsworth Leaks

 According to The Daily Mail, Miley Cyrus and Liam Hemsworth’s last public outing came on July 9 when they were filmed in a short clip looking distant from one another.

 In the video, Liam is seen walking ahead of Miley.
 He wore a pair of black basketball shorts and a plain, white short-sleeved t-shirt.
-He added a pair of dark sunglasses and doesn’t seem to acknowledge his wife, who walks a few feet behind him.
+He added a pair of dark sunglasses and didn’t seem to acknowledge his wife, who walked a few feet behind him.

 Cyrus is seen in the video wearing an all-black ensemble, which includes dark pants, a long-sleeved sweater, and a matching black bucket hat.
-She has her long, blonde hair styled in loose waves, which fell down her back and over her shoulders.
+She had her long, blonde hair styled in loose waves, which fell down her back and over her shoulders.

 Miley added chunky heels to complete her look as she walked behind Liam and looked down to stare at her phone while walking through a crowd of people.

-Cyrus also donned a minimal makeup look for the outing, which included darkened eyebrows, thick lashes, a fresh face and nude lips.
+Cyrus also wore a minimal makeup look for the outing, which included darkened eyebrows, thick lashes, a fresh face, and nude lips.
 She and Hemsworth were also seen stopping to snap a photo with a fan along the way.

 As many fans now know, Miley Cyrus and Liam Hemsworth have announced their split.
 Moments later, photos of the singer kissing Brody Jenner’s ex, Kaitlynn Carter, surfaced online and sent fans into a frenzy.